dtrinidad002/Coffee-Brewing-Application-in-Python/README.md

 ## How to run the program.
 1. Execute the main.py through linux shell.
--application promot: Do you have an account (“Y”/”N”)?
+-application promt: Do you have an account (“Y”/”N”)?
 --(no) create_barista_account or log into barista account.
 --(yes) create account.